eladrich/latent-nerf/README.md

 ## Description
 Official Implementation for "Latent-NeRF for Shape-Guided Generation of 3D Shapes and Textures".

-> TL;DR - We present three text-guided models: a purely text-guided Latent-NeRF, Latent-NeRF with Sketch-Shape guidance for more exact control over the generated shape, and Latent-Paint for texture generation for explicit shapes.
+> TL;DR - We explore different ways of introducing shape-guidance for Text-to-3D and present three models: a purely text-guided Latent-NeRF, Latent-NeRF with soft shape guidance for more exact control over the generated shape, and Latent-Paint for texture generation for explicit shapes.

 ### Latent-Paint